asantos00/website/content/blog/second-adventure-in-deno-land.md

 }
 ```

-This code lives on the API codebase, (and it is written in _deno_).
+This code lives on the API codebase and it is written in _deno_.
 It uses the same types from the twitter client the API uses.

 Having the API client living on the API codebase means that whoever updates the API can also update the client, abstracting the backend and API changes from the frontend code.
-This is not a _deno_ feature but something that it enables.
+This is not a _deno_ feature but something that it enables via this bundling feature.

 Then, we can run the `bundle` command and put the generated file in a folder.